Volunteer Overseas at Care Centres and Orphanages

 Care placements are suitable for everyone and anyone.
 No previous qualifications or skills are required and volunteers of all ages with a positive attitude and an open mind are welcomed.
 Volunteers’ combined contributions create a safe environment and provide a positive impact on the lives of underprivileged children.

 Care project destinations:

-As a Care volunteer working with children in children's homes or care centres, you will be helping the kids to learn life-skills that parents would normally teach.
-By getting involved in the day-to-day running of the home - making sure children are fed, washed and dressed, and paying them personal attention - you will be making a really positive impact on their lives.
+As a Care volunteer working in orphanages, children's homes, or care centres, you will be helping the kids to learn vital life-skills which they otherwise miss out on due to their circumstances. .
+By getting involved in the day-to-day running of the home - making sure children are fed and cared for, stimulated with creative and educational activities and given lots of attention, - you will be making a really positive impact on their day to day lives.